inveniosoftware/docs-invenio-rdm/docs/customize/static_pages.md

     └──search_guide.html
 ```

-The HTML file is what will be rendered to the user when navigating to the page's URL.
+The HTML file content is what will be imported in the database and rendered to the user when navigating to the page's URL.

 ## Load pages

-To load the new static page to your instance, you can:
+To load the new static page to your instance, you have 2 options:

 1. Run the instance setup command `invenio-cli services setup`: the command will find the pages defined as above and load them. **Warning: this command will delete all your data!**